 - Cooking spray or oil for brushing on the parathas

 - Place the grated radish in a colander over a bowl.
-Add ¼ tsp salt and mix well.
+Add ¼ teaspoon salt and mix well.
 Let the radish stand for 10 minutes, then press it firmly to express any water.
 You can use this water as a stock in another recipe--it's full of nutrients so try not to throw it away.

 - Mix the flour with the potatoes, ajwain and salt.
 Slowly drizzle in the water and knead into a smooth and pliable (not sticky) dough.
 You can either do this by hand, in a stand mixer, or in a food processor.
 Set it aside for a few minutes while you make the filling.